From Proverbs Chapters 1-9.

-Is it white or is it black?
+Is it day or night, white or black?
 It seems to have some white yet it is dark enough to certainly be called black.
 What is it then?
 It is grey.
 There are too many grey areas in the world we live in, too much mixture of good elements with bad, too many questions whether a thing is right or wrong.
 But as a believer, the Word of God should always be your standard—not what people say and never the culture.

-In Proverbs (within Chapters 1-9) we meet two “women” who represent good and evil.
-The Lady called Wisdom represents truth or righteousness while Miss Folly is all about deception and evil.
-These two clearly show us characteristics of what is good and what only so appears.
+Within the above chapters we meet two “women” who represent good and evil.
+The lady called Wisdom represents truth or righteousness while Miss Folly is all about deception.
+These two help us differentiate what is right from what only so appears.

-Both women have their turn to make an offer.
+Each takes a turn to make an offer.
 The idea is for us to listen and choose between them.
-Every day of your life there will be a call from these two in various circumstances you meet.
+Every day of your life there will be a call from wisdom and folly in various circumstances you meet.

-Let us begin with Miss Folly, who says:
+We shall begin with Miss Folly, she says:

 “Whoever is simple (searching for wisdom), let him turn in here!”